 Cervical screening test

-- Asymptomatic women who test negative for oncogenic HPV are at low risk of developing cervical cancer and only need to be screened every 5 years.
+Routine asymptomatic women who test negative are Low Risk of developing cervical cancer and can be screened every 5 years.

-- Symptomatic women and those with a history of high-grade cervical pathology will have both an HPV and LBC test (Co-test) performed, regardless of their HPV result.
+Symptomatic women and women with a history of high-grade cervical pathology will have a co-test and risk category assigned according to HPV DNA and LBC findings.

-- Women with special circumstances identified by the program may be offered more frequent screening or a single screening test prior to age 25.
+Women with special circumstances may be offered more frequent screening or a single CST prior to age 25 years.

 In order to help you better understand the Cervical Screening Test (CST), we have created a range of resources that are available to be downloaded using the links below.